 AWS Foundation awards grants to help children and adults with enduring intellectual, developmental and physical disabilities live as independently as possible, be included in the community and function at their highest potential.
 “Mighty Money” mini grants, designed to provide a boost for not-for-profits, are also available.

-We invite you to creatively audit the abilities of your organization to discover ventures that, coupled with our grant making activities, expand your programs to include children and adults with disabilities.
+We invite you to creatively audit the abilities of your organization for opportunities that, coupled with our grant making activities, expand your programs to serve the disability community.
 Then take a look at the eligibility and funding guidelines below to see how AWS Foundation might partner with your organization to make that vision a reality.
 For grant ideas, click here to review past grant recipients.

-As you explore the possibilities and have questions about how your grant request aligns with our mission and guidelines, please email or call Lynne Gilmore, Chief Program Officer at 260.207.5656.
+As you explore the possibilities and have questions about how your grant request aligns with our mission and guidelines, please email or call Joni Schmalzried, Chief Program Officer at 260.207.5656.

 AWS Foundation has four grant application deadlines per fiscal year.
 Below is the list of upcoming grant cycles.
-Applications must be received by 5 p.m.
+Applications open two weeks before their due date and must be received by 5 p.m.
 (EST) per the grant deadlines below and are accepted only via the Foundation’s website.

-We have implemented a new online grant application and management system using Foundant Technology.
-This new system enables you to work on your application over time, cut and paste information into question fields, save your work and then return to it.
+We use an online grant application and management system called Foundant Technology.
+This system enables you to work on your application over time, cut and paste information into question fields, save your work and then return to it.
 You can also print the entire application (including attachments) with just one click.
 Reports will be submitted using this grant portal too.
 And, your organization’s applications and reports will be permanently stored for you to access at any time.

 The logon process requires the following: